your-diary/ydl/README.md

 `ydl` reads a specified instruction file `<input file name>` to construct a list of video ids and then makes `youtube-dl` download videos according to the list.
 The file is usually prepared with `get_video_id` in advance.
 When a video is successfully downloaded, the video id corresponding to it is prepended with a number sign `#`, which indicates "you have already downloaded the video".
 By that, you can suspend and resume the operation (without re-downloading anything), or only download newly uploaded videos after updating the list file by `get_video_id`.

 Download is done with normal (i.e. with no option specified) `youtube-dl`.
 However, you can by-pass any and any number of arguments to `youtube-dl` by passing them as `<option(s) to youtube-dl>`.
 These options are appended to the instruction file and, when you in the future execute `ydl`, are automatically read.
+Exceptionally, when downloading the very first video fails, the options are not appended because the failure may due to an invalid option you've specified.
+If there was no exception like that, you would be annoyed manually to remove the invalid option from an instruction file.

 Usage:
 ```bash